 How are Conservation Champions selected?

 Nominations are reviewed and evaluated by the Conservation Champions Awards Committee.
-Up to three Conservation Champions and one Youth Conservation Champion are selected each year.
+Up to four Conservation Champions and one Youth Conservation Champion are selected each year.

 The Evening of Thanks

-Conservation Champions are honoured at the NVCA Evening of Thanks, which takes place in November at the Tiffin Centre for Conservation.
+Conservation Champions are honoured at the NVCA Evening of Thanks, which typically takes place in April.